How To Install Cover 1

 This requires rolling the strong safety (R) to cover the slot receiver and the free safety to cover the middle of the field.
 The strong safety, also known as a slot corner, helps to play nickel coverage.

-Man coverage in football means they will follow them wherever the receivers go.
+Man coverage in football means they will follow the receivers wherever they go.
 The objective is to make it as hard as possible for the receivers to catch the football.

-Football teams will play cover 1 because it stresses the quarterback to make a perfect throw.
-It’s hard to throw the ball in the perfect spot, especially when the man coverage is played perfectly.
+Football teams will play Cover 1 because it puts pressure on the quarterback to make a perfect throw.
+It’s hard to throw the ball into the perfect spot, especially when the man coverage is perfect.

 Cover 1 blitz in football